Exabyte-io/tede/README.md

 Intermediate level between widgets and test framework (cypress in this case).
 It is available as Cypress window property (`window.browser`) for step definitions and as `this.browser` for any widget and tao.
+Any cypress functions or commands should be used only through this object.
 There are 4 types of methods in the browser object:

 1. actions